-A set of 2 red clay copitas (little cups) for sipping mezcal, handcrafted by a cooperative of women in San Marcos, Tlapazola, Oaxaca.
+A set of 2 red clay copitas (little cups) for sipping mezcal, handcrafted by a cooperative of women in San Marcos, Tlapazola, Oaxaca in southern México.
 Every copita is shaped by hand, and finished with a red clay slip which creates a uniquely textural finish.
-These smooth cups can also be used as bowls for holding salts, small snacks or salsa.
-Presented in a small box, these make an excellent gift.
+These smooth cups can also be used as tiny bowls for holding salts or small garnishes.

 The women-led cooperative, known worldwide as Mujeres del Barro Rojo (women of the red clay), was founded by Macrina Mateo Martinez.
-As a teenager, she traveled outside her village (which, as a woman, was frowned upon at the time) to find a wider audience and reach new markets, as well as expand upon the traditions and designs of previous generations.
-Her knowledge and experience helped the village and the cooperative thrive, and most certainly kept alive the generations-old tradition of making red pottery that continues today.
+As a teenager, Macrina traveled outside her village (which, as a woman, was frowned upon at the time) to find a wider audience and reach new markets, and obtain inspiration to expand upon the traditional designs of previous generations.
+Her knowledge and experience helped the village and the cooperative thrive, and most certainly kept alive the generations-old tradition of making red clay pottery that continues today.

 - Handcrafted in Oaxaca, México